This is a little off my usual beaten path, but what the heck.

 while staying out of the way of authors who need to substitute attribute dictionaries or Nodes.

-be the logical choice.
+would be the logical choice.